 If you’re reading this, you’re probably planning on attaching push-to-connect air fittings to a sleeve-style air spring (like with RideControl-series air springs) or if you’re using bellows-style applications (such as LoadLifter-series air springs).

 In the world of air suspension systems, air fittings are the pieces that connect air lines to the other components.
 For example, air fittings could link an air line to an air spring, connect an air line to a compressor, or even connect air lines to each other.

 In air suspension systems, air fittings matter.
-Under- or over-tightened fittings, mis-threaded fittings, or improperly connected fittings can cause the entire system to fail.
-That’s not ideal.
-You might as well install and tighten your air fittings following the guidelines below, so you can trust those fittings to do their job.
+Under- or over-tightened fittings, mis-threaded fittings, or improperly connected fittings can cause the entire system to fail, which is the last thing you’d want to happen.
+So, make sure you install and tighten your air fittings following the guidelines below, so you can trust those fittings to do their job.